lab-cosmo/chemiscope/docs/src/tutorial/input.rst

 collaborators, the default chemiscope interface also allows to load JSON files compressed with gzip.

+tl;dr if you would like to generate a simple chemiscope for your dataset, we have a `Google Colab notebook <https://colab.research.google.com/drive/1NU0gjtaHcB5Oc3NbFZiQYtctY2190hDu>`_ that can help!

 Tools able to create chemiscope input
 -------------------------------------